Alternative Dispute Resolution for the 10th JD Suffolk County

 Whom would a litigant or attorney contact with questions regarding our Civil ADR process or program?

-The court attorney present at the case screening or
+The court attorney present at the at the case screening or

 Address: 1 Court Street, Riverhead, NY 11901